piroor/treestyletab/README.md

 Any feature request unrelated to these points may be rejected, even if many people love it.
 For example: [session management](https://addons.mozilla.org/firefox/addon/tab-session-manager/), [search field](https://addons.mozilla.org/firefox/addon/tab_search/), detailed focus control of tabs, and so on.

-Instead of adding more built-in features, I hope to make TST *compatible with other tab related addons*.
+Instead of adding more features, I hope to make TST *compatible with other tab-related extensions*.
-If it is required for more better compatibility I add [public APIs for other addons](https://github.com/piroor/treestyletab/wiki/API-for-other-addons), and [actually there are some implementations using this API](#addons-extend-tst).
+If it is required for more better compatibility I add [public APIs for other extensions](https://github.com/piroor/treestyletab/wiki/API-for-other-addons), and [actually there are some implementations using this API](#addons-extend-tst).

 If you need any new API, please file API proposals to the issue tracker.